Topo4GPS for Android — Getting Started

 | 1 |

 Tap the menu button, then tap Export GPX.
+Select the location you'd like to save the file.

 |